meleangelo/MeanFieldERGM/README.md

 ## Monte Carlo code for estimation

-The tables in the paper with Monte Carlo estimation exercises were obtained with the following code
+The tables in the paper with Monte Carlo estimation exercises were obtained with the following code:

+***Small networks*** with $n<500$ use: [parallel_monte_carlo.R](parallel_monte_carlo.R)
+This code simulates many networks and estimate the parameters.
+This is all done in parallel but the output for each network is not saved.
+The final output with all the simulations is saved.

+***Larger networks*** with $n\geq 500$ use:[parallel_monte_carlo_large.R](parallel_monte_carlo_large.R)
+This code works as the previous one.
+However, since it takes significantly longer to simulate networks and estimate the models, it saves each network and output of estimation.

+***NOTE:*** There is no difference in methods of estimation of simulation between the two codes.
+One can use the second one also for small networks.
+The only difference is in how the code handles the simulation output.

+***NOTE:*** the simulations may run for long time.
+Estimation with $n=1000$ running on a Windows machine with 40 cores takes about 1 day.